s-takeuchi/YaizuNetTool/doc/readme/ReadmeENG.txt

 * Version 1.5.0 ---> 1.6.0
 (1) Support enabled for data reception which the specified size of
     Content-Length in HTTP header as a new terminate condition of TCP receiver.
+(2) Support enabled for removal and addition of HTTP header as a new processing
+    element.

 =================================================
 4.License Agreement